-Aligned with Forbes findings through their Global Diversity and Inclusion: Fostering Innovation Through a Diverse Workforce study, Credico recognizes that innovation is just as much a key driver of growth as diversity is a key driver of innovation.
+Aligned with Forbes findings through their Global Diversity and Inclusion: Fostering Innovation Through a Diverse Workforce study, Credico (USA) LLC recognizes that innovation is just as much a key driver of growth as diversity is a key driver of innovation.

 “Companies have realized that diversity and inclusion are no longer separate from other parts of the business.
 Organizations in the survey understand that different experiences and different perspectives build the foundation necessary to compete on a global scale.”